qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 Collection detail
 ^^^^^^^^^^^^^^^^^^^^^

-While the previous endpoint does not provide detailed information about each available collection, that information is available in the ``/collections/<collectionId>`` endpoints.
+While the collections endpoint does not provide detailed information about each available collection, that information is available in the ``/collections/<collectionId>`` endpoints.
-Typical information includes the extent, the description, CRSs and other metadata.
+Typical information includes the extent, a description, CRSs and other metadata.

 The HTML representation also provides a browsable map with the available features.